REVISED / Two 60-bed nursing homes to be built in Moncton and Fredericton11 February 2022

 The Moncton home is expected to open by November 2023; the Fredericton home is expected to open by April 2024.

 There are currently 71 licensed nursing homes across New Brunswick that provide 4,953 beds.
-The government plans to increase this to 80 licensed nursing homes in the coming years.
+The government plans to add 10 licensed nursing homes in the coming years.

 The government also plans to increase the hours of care in nursing homes to 3.3 hours per resident in April of this year.
 This initiative alone represents an increase of $15 million in the annual budget for nursing home services.11-02-22